asbhogal/Tailwind-CSS-Website/README.md

  - <a target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/watch?v=dFgzHOX84xQ">Tailwind Crash Course - Traversy Media</a>

  <strong>:fountain_pen: Notes</strong>

+ The slider uses the breakpoints provided in the src files of the project to choose the number of testimonial cards to display at any one time.
+These can easily be adjusted in the script file (from line 69.)

+ The designs of this site have remained faithful to the breakpoints used in the mockups for mobile and laptop (375px and 1440px respectively.)
+To adjust these on a global scale, you can either amend the breakpoints in the <code>tailwind.config.js</code> file (the most convenient option with classes remaining intact) or adjust the inline-classes accordingly.

  Forking/cloning this repo to work on yourself is welcomed.
 Before doing so however, the repo owner strongly advises reading the following: